MishalManzoor/QR-Scanner/README.md

 # QR Scanner
+## Copyright © Mishal 2025.
+All rights reserved.
+## This project is not licensed for external use.
+All rights reserved.

 This is a QR code and barcode scanner application built using Jetpack Compose, ML Kit Barcode Scanning, Room Database, and CameraX.
 It allows users to scan QR codes and barcodes in real-time and store the scanned values for later access.

 ## Features